 What Is Alcohol Use Disorder?

-The leisure leisure Worthington Skirt Casual Skirt Boutique Boutique Worthington Casual Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) has modified some of the criteria involved in the medical definition of an alcohol use disorder.
+The Casual Skirt Boutique Skirt leisure Boutique Casual leisure Worthington Worthington Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) has modified some of the criteria involved in the medical definition of an alcohol use disorder.
 There are 11 criteria listed to help clinicians determine if their patient has AUD and how serious the problem is.
 A mild AUD involves experiencing two or three of the 11 symptoms for one year; a moderate AUD involves four or five of the symptoms; and a severe AUD involves six or more of the listed criteria.

 The 11 criteria for defining an AUD are: